jenkinsci/gitlab-branch-source-plugin/README.md

 As the webhook is now setup on your Jenkins CI by the GitLab server.
 Any push-events or merge-request events or tag events trigger the required build in Jenkins.
 Currently this feature is a work in progress and will be landing very soon. 🚀 Will be ready once [JENKINS-58593](https://issues.jenkins-ci.org/browse/JENKINS-58593) is fixed.

+### Folder Organization

+Folders Organization enable Jenkins to monitor an entire GitLab `User`/`Group`/`Subgroup` and automatically create new Multibranch Pipelines for projects which contain branches/merge requests/tags containing a `Jenkinsfile`.

+### SCM Trait APIs

+* Skip Notification - Do not notify GitLab about pipeline status.
+* WebHook Mode - Override default webhook management mode.
+* Checkout Over SSH - Use this mode to checkout over ssh.
+* Tag Discovery - Discover tags in the repository.

 ## Issues

 This project uses Jenkins [JIRA](https://issues.jenkins-ci.org/) to track issues.
 You can file issues under `gitlab-branch-source-plugin` component.